Tour to the Hill of Crosses

 The price includes transport with English speaking driver.

 *The minimum number of 2 participants apply.
-The tour can be cancelled if there are not enough participants to meet the requirement.
+The tour can be canceled if there are not enough participants to meet the requirement.
 In the event of this, you will be offered an alternative solution.

 Hill of Crosses trip can be combined with the visit to Rundale Palace in Latvia which is about one and half hour drive from the site to Rundale.